erezrokah/aws-testing-library/src/jest/README.md

 ## Usage with TypeScript

-When using `aws-testing-library` with [TypeScript](http://typescriptlang.org/) and [ts-jest](https://github.com/kulshekhar/ts-jest), you'll need to add a `setupFrameworks.ts` file to your app that explicitly imports `aws-testing-library`, and point the `setupTestFrameworkScriptFile` field in your `package.json` file towards it:
+When using `aws-testing-library` with [TypeScript](http://typescriptlang.org/) and [ts-jest](https://github.com/kulshekhar/ts-jest), you'll need to add a `setupFrameworks.ts` file to your app that explicitly imports `aws-testing-library`, and point the `setupFilesAfterEnv` field in your `package.json` file towards it:

 ```typescript
 // src/setupFrameworks.ts